realpython/flask-boilerplate/README.md

             $ pip install -r requirements.txt

-5. Click the link for Dashboard, then the link for Files.
-You should see the directory the clone create.
-Click on it to see the files inside.
+5. Click the link for Dashboard, then the link for Web.

-in progress ...
+6. Now you need to edit the WSGI file.
+Update the following line of code:

+            project_home = u'/home/realpython/mysite'
+to:

+            project_home = u'/home/realpython/flask-boilerplate'

+7. Save the file, then click the back button.
+Click the Reload web app.
+You're now good to go.
+8. Click the link to view the live app.
+You should see something similar to this - [http://www.flaskboilerplate.com/](http://www.flaskboilerplate.com/).

 What's next?
 ---------